-Mondelez International is the global snacking group created at the end of 2012 by the break-up of the old Kraft empire.
+Mondelez International is the global snacking group created at the end of 2012 from a break-up of the old Kraft empire.
 It is the undisputed global leader in biscuits, and joint #1 in confectionery alongside Mars.
 Following the split, the slimmed-down Kraft Foods retained a collection of well-established grocery products sold primarily in North America.
-Mondelez - with a wider global footprint - retained international rights to several of these, even after Kraft was itself acquired in 2015 by Heinz.
-(It still handles $3bn of beverage, cheese and grocery brands under license including Tang powdered beverages and Philadelphia cream cheese in international markets).
+Mondelez - with a wider global footprint - kept international rights to several of these, even after Kraft was itself acquired in 2015 by Heinz.
+(Mondelez still handles several beverage, cheese and grocery brands under license outside North America including Tang powdered beverages and Philadelphia cream cheese).
 However, the main Mondelez portfolio is built on three pillars of biscuits, chocolate and sugar confectionery.
 It contains the old group's vast cookie and crackers business, comprising the heritage Nabisco portfolio and the substantial Lu division acquired from Danone in 2007.
 Key brands include Oreo, Prince, Lu, Chips Ahoy, Ritz, Belvita and more.
-It also houses the extensive Cadbury confectionery division and the former Suchard chocolate brands in Europe, including the Cadbury masterbrand, Milka, Toblerone, Trident gum, Halls and others.
+In chocolate and sugar confectionery, Mondelez owns the extensive Cadbury business and the former Suchard brands in Europe.
+Key products include the Cadbury masterbrand, Milka, Toblerone, Trident gum, Halls and others.
 However, not all of Mondelez' inherited brands fitted comfortably with the snacking strategy.
-In 2014, the group agreed to inject its international coffee brands (Jacobs, Kenco, Tassimo etc) into smaller rival DE Master Blenders 1753 to create joint venture Jacobs Douwe Egberts, now the global leader in that sector ahead of Nestle.
-Yet even so, as a result of mercurial performance and currency headwinds, Mondelez is itself still under repeated pressure from activist investors pushing for a break-up of the business or sale to another similarly minded group, such as PepsiCo.
-Revenues in 2018 were $25.9bn, virtually unchanged in three years.
-A one-off gain lifted net income to $3.4bn, but otherwise profits too have remained lacklustre.
-Biscuits generated revenues of $11.2bn, chocolate $8.2bn, gum & candy $3.5bn.
-Dirk van der Put succeeded Mondelez architect Irene Rosenfeld as CEO in 2017.
+In 2014, the group agreed to inject its international coffee brands (Jacobs, Kenco, Tassimo etc) into smaller rival DE Master Blenders 1753 to create joint venture Jacobs Douwe Egberts, now one of the global leaders in that sector.
+(It later swapped part of its stake for a holding in Keurig Dr Pepper; it has gradually sold down that holding in a series of transactions, but retains 8% of KDP as well as 23% of what is now JDE Peets).
+Yet as a result of mercurial performance and currency headwinds, Mondelez has itself come under repeated pressure from activist investors pushing for a break-up of the business or sale to another similarly minded group, such as PepsiCo.
+Revenues hovered below $26bn for four consecutive years before finally breaking that level in 2020.
+The figure for 2021 was a best-ever $28.7bn, with net earnings of $4.3bn, also a company high.
+In 2021, biscuits generated almost half of group revenues, or $13.5bn.
+The global Oreo brand, sold in more than 100 countries worldwide, alone accounted for over $3bn in sales.
+Chocolate added $9.3bn, gum & candy $2.9bn.
+Kraft products still marketed under license contributed $3.0bn.
+EMEA is the group's biggest region, accounting for 39% of revenues, while North America contributed 29%.
+Dirk van de Put succeeded Mondelez architect Irene Rosenfeld as CEO in 2017.

 Which agencies handle advertising for Mondelez?
 Find out more from the Account Assignments database